Berkeley-CS61B/website-sp24/policies/academic-misconduct/index.md

    (either directly or inadvertently) and sign the faculty disposition form.
-You are given no grade penalty in the course and will not have to resubmit the assignment, but you are referred to the Center for Student Conduct for an NRW, with a special note from Josh that this was a very minor violation.
-Optionally, you may meet with Josh and/or one of the TAs, though this will not prevent a CSC warning.
+You are given no grade penalty in the course and will not have to resubmit the assignment, but you are referred to the Center for Student Conduct for an NRW, with a special note from the instructors that this was a very minor violation.
+Optionally, you may meet with one of the instructors and/or TAs, though this will not prevent a CSC warning.
 This penalty applies even if you simply posted your code somewhere publicly, e.g. a public Github repository.
 2. You accept that you submitted work for a grade that was not your own, and sign the faculty disposition form.
 You will resubmit the assignment with your own work, and we will verify that your resubmission is your own work more carefully.
 You are also referred to the Center for Student Conduct for an NRW.
-Optionally, you may meet with Josh and/or one of the TAs, though this will not prevent a CSC warning.
+Optionally, you may meet with one of the instructors and/or TAs, though this will not prevent a CSC warning.
 3. You are unsure if your case consitutes academic misconduct, and express a desire to enter the adjudication phase (see next section).
 You must schedule